ps396996/Effective-JAVA-Summary/README.md

 * independent of one another
 * not implement busy-wait

-## 73. Avoid thread groups
+# 12. SERIALIZATION

-Thread groups are obsolete.
+## 85. Prefer alternatives to Java serialization

-# 11. SERIALIZATION
+Unless a class will only be used in a protected environment where versions will never have to interoperate and servers will never be exposed to untrusted data, implementing Serializable should be decided with great care.

-## 74. Implement _Serializable_ judiciously
+## 86. Implement _Serializable_ judiciously
 Adding `implements Serializable` is the easiest way to serialize a class, but it decreases the flexibility to change a class's implementation once it has been released.
 The byte-stream encoding (or serialized form) becomes part of its exported API.